 In addition to these safety features, Georgia law also requires that each school bus owned/operated by a state, county, or municipal government be inspected each year to ensure school bus safety.
 Officers with the Motor Carrier Compliance Division thoroughly inspect the bus from top to bottom, which includes checking the tires, brakes, exhaust system, engine, all light systems, and the mirrors.

-If you know someone who has been injured in a collision and needs help with their personal injury case, call Atlanta Personal Injury Law Group – Gore LLC at (404) 436-1529.
+If you know someone who has been injured in a collision and needs help with their personal injury case, call Atlanta Personal Injury Law Group – Gore at (404) 436-1529.